 The Musa Alphabet isn't the first new alphabet for English.
 One of the best is the Shavian alphabet (named after George Bernard Shaw), which looks like this:

 But the Musa Alphabet is a universal alphabet, designed to be shared by many languages.
-And it has only 10 basic shapes, so it's easy to learn and makes the Musa keyboard (at right) much less complicated than, for instance, the one on your phone.
+And it has only 10 basic shapes, so it's easy to learn and makes the Musa keyboard (below) much less complicated than, for instance, the one on your phone.

 Those shapes pair up to form lots of letters (176!), but each language will only use the ones it needs.
 For instance, English uses only 50 of the letters.
 Each letter might be pronounced slightly differently for different languages - an English t sounds subtly different from a Hindi t - but we don't really care: each language just uses the best letter for each of its sounds.